Eastern Connecticut Manufacturing Pipeline Program

 Like working with your hands and building things?
 Looking for a well-paying career?

-We offer free, customized non-credit programs in Welding, and Design Engineering, Machinists and Intro to Manufacturing for eligible students through the Eastern Connecticut Manufacturing Pipeline Initiative.
-Developed to address the massive need for skilled trades workers at Electric Boat (EB) and Eastern Advanced Manufacturing Alliance (EAMA) companies, these short-term (6-8 weeks long) training programs are available to unemployed and underemployed workers unable to attend longer-term training.
-The course curriculums were developed with Electric Boat and EAMA input.
+We offer free, customized non-credit programs in Welding, Design Engineering, Outside Machining and Intro to Manufacturing for eligible students through the Eastern Connecticut Manufacturing Pipeline.
+Developed to address the massive need for skilled trades workers at Electric Boat and Eastern Advanced Manufacturing Alliance (EAMA) companies, these short-term (6-8 weeks long) training programs are available to unemployed and underemployed workers unable to attend longer-term training.
+The course curriculums are developed by Three Rivers with Electric Boat and EAMA input.

 Courses are taught by Three Rivers Community College faculty at Ella Grasso Technical School in Groton.
 To date, hundreds of people have been trained through this program and are now working for Electric Boat and EAMA manufacturers.
 See the story of one of our students here.

 Accepted students may receive conditional offers of work from the manufacturers based on their successful completion of the program.
 Students also receive support from the American Job Centers staff, helping them access supportive services while in classroom training to reduce barriers to enrollment and completion.
 Examples include: travel reimbursement, daycare assistance, and required books, tools, and clothing.
 Additionally, there is a cash stipend awarded to participants for successful completion of classroom training benchmarks.